 2. STRATEGIC PRIORITY: Advocate for programs and supports based on the needs of local employers using real time, local data.

-ACTION PLAN: Launched the Business Impact Survey with the five member organizations as a tool that will be used to gather feedback from the business community in Sarnia-Lambton area and to better access the needs of all businesses in the area.
+ACTION PLAN: Launched the three part Business Impact Survey series with the five member organizations as a tool that will be used to gather feedback from the business community in Sarnia-Lambton area and to better access the needs of all businesses in the area.
 The data gathered will aid the taskforce in decision making to support local entrepreneurs/businesses, to roll the data up regionally so that decisions makers have the most up to date data available to advocate at the provincial and federal levels.
-Watch for version 3.0 to be released the week of Oct 26th.

 3. STRATEGIC PRIORITY: Drive more business to local retailers, merchants, accommodations and attractions that are open or providing e-commerce or deliveries/curbside pickups within Sarnia-Lambton and make this information readily available to Sarnia-Lambton residents to help support local businesses.